• [email protected]

 What one can expect in the Manaslu Circuit Trek Program

 Manaslu Circuit Trek 14 Days is a unique and easy-going trek to the Manaslu region.
-This program is specially designed with the highlightes of exploring the Manaslu Region in one of the best way possible.
+This program is specially designed with the highlightes of exploring the Manaslu Region in one of the best ways possible.

 Manaslu Circuit Trek Day-to-Day Altitude Profile Guide with Altitude

-Manaslu Circuit Trek is an easygoing trail through the hills into the valley and lakes finally reaching the highest point at Larkey La Pass (5106M), and then the trail descends along with the altitude.
+Manaslu Circuit Trek is an easygoing trail through the hills into the valley and lakes, finally reaching the highest point at Larkey La Pass (5106M), and then the trail descends along with the altitude.

 Day 1: Kathmandu - Maccha Khola 930 meters (3,051 feet)